casperjs/casperjs/docs/writing_modules.rst

 .. hint::

-    Like PhantomJS, CasperJS allows using nodejs modules installed through npm_.
+    CasperJS allows using nodejs modules installed through npm_.
+Note that since CasperJS uses it's own JavaScript environment, npm modules that use node-specific features will not work under CasperJS.

 As an example, let's install the underscore_ library: